 PERFORMING PRECARITY: from 2019 - 2022, I will be a group member in the artistic research project Performing Preacrity, which investigates notions of precarity and fragility in contemporary music performance.
 The project is lead by Ellen Ugelvik.
 Other group members include Laurence Crane, and other research partners include Anders Førisdal, Monica Duncan, Philip Thomas, CeReNeM at Huddersfield University, Moscow Conservatory, and Bruckner University, Linz.

-NORWEGIAN ARTISTIC RESEARCH PROGRAM: from 2015 - 2018 I will be a researcher at the Norwegian Academy of Music and the Norwegian Artistic Research Program.
-I will develop four evening-length solo productions with Peter Swendsen, Francois Sarhan, Trond Reinholdtsen, and Wojtek Blecharz, Johan Jutterström, collaborative works with Carolyn Chen, Neo Hülcker, Matt Rogers, Bethany Younge, Paula Matthusen, Bonnie Whiting.
-For details check out solo projects and texts.
+PERCUSSION THEATRE: A BODY IN BETWEEN: from 2015 - 2018 I was a researcher at the Norwegian Academy of Music and the Norwegian Artistic Research Program with the project Percussion Theatre: a body in between.
+The research resulted in new works created with Peter Swendsen, Francois Sarhan, Trond Reinholdtsen, Wojtek Blecharz, Johan Jutterström, Carolyn Chen, Neo Hülcker, Matt Rogers, Bethany Younge, Paula Matthusen, Bonnie Whiting.

 PLAYING TOGETHER: a project investigating chamber music practices via Berio’s work for two pianos and two percussionists, Linea, and two student compositions.
 With Kjell Tore Innervik, Ellen Ugelvik, and Sanae Yoshida.
 Supported by The Arne Nordheim Centre of Artistic Research and CEMPE.